Installing NuGet client tools

 nuget.exe, is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux using Mono with some limitations.
 Unlike

-nuget.exe CLI does not affect project files.
+nuget.exe CLI does not affect project files and does not update

 - Visit nuget.org/downloads and select NuGet 3.3 or higher (2.8.6 is not compatible with Mono).
 The latest version is always recommended, and 4.1.0+ is required to publish packages to nuget.org.